 “Can you put your feet on mine?” the instructor asks, as we had agreed earlier.
 I can just reach the tops of my knees with my hands.
 I grab the material and pull.
 The muscles in my legs have tensed and I can’t bend them.
 I cannot touch his feet with mine.
 I cannot even get near them.
 He is five foot five at best, I am six.
 I relax.
 “We’ll try again” he says with an edge of frustration.
 I try again, nothing.
 “This is very important; we’ll both be very badly hurt if we can’t get your legs up”.
 Rather than motivating, this terrifies me.
 I grab the material of the jump suit and pull with everything I have.
 I scream with the effort.
-The muscles in my legs are on fire, I have pulled the legs of my jumpsuit over my knees.
+The muscles in my legs are on fire, my knees are locked.
+I have pulled the legs of my jumpsuit over my knees.
 We are quite low now.
 We’re out of time.
 “This is not good, if you can lift your legs at all, do it now!” the instructor orders.
 I lift, but there is nothing left.
-How fitting, my body has let me down once again, one last spectacular time.
+How fitting, I think, my body has let me down once again, one last spectacular time.
 I never wanted to hurt anyone else, I’m not ready to die.
 We come in fast, there are people shouting and scurrying over the grassy landing area.
 I close my eyes and try to brace myself for the pain, like in a dream, I accept that I wont be opening them again.